serverless/blog/posts/2017-02-28-serverless-v1.8.0.md

 Recently we've switched from a memory intensive `fs.readFileSync` implementation to a `fs.createReadStream` implementation for the code zipping (see [#3220](https://github.com/serverless/serverless/pull/3220/files).

-This change reduced the memory footprint by about ~40% which is important when Serverless is used on low power hardware such as CI / CD systems or virtual machines.
+This change reduced the memory footprint by about ~40% which is important when Serverless is used on low power hardware like CICD systems or virtual machines.

 Unfortunately this fix creates another problem.
 Old Node versions tend to keep too many files open which results in an error during the zipping process (see [#3249](https://github.com/serverless/serverless/issues/3249)).

 We've tried different approaches to provide a quick fix for this issue.
 One was to use the [`graceful-fs`](https://github.com/isaacs/node-graceful-fs) npm package to wrap the `fs.createReadStream` usage.
-However those solutions were not sufficient enough to get into a stable state again.
+However, those solutions weren't sufficient enough to get into a stable state again.

 For v1.8 we decided to switch back to `fs.readFileSync` (see [#3310](https://github.com/serverless/serverless/pull/3310)) and investigate further.

 This is just a temporary fix.
 We'll work on a long term fix so that a read stream is used again to reduce the memory usage.

-Do you have any idea how we can solve this and want to help?
+Have some ideas about how we can solve this and want to help?
 Here's the corresponding issue where we capture the progress: [#3311](https://github.com/serverless/serverless/issues/3311)!

 ### Fix monitorStack freezing bug